OswaldRijo/go-transparent-cache/README.md

 go test -v
 ```

-The command above will print all the results of every test in the tests case
+The command above will print all the results of every test in the tests case.

 ## Installing and Deploying Example Server App (Ubuntu)